afnanenayet/Enayet-Shell/docs/README.md

 The config file has a very simple format that is subject to change with any update.
 Currently, the config file contains path directories, separated by lines.
-The config file may contain nonexistant directories - this will not throw an error, the shell will search for executables in the directories it can find.
+The config file may contain nonexistent directories - this will not throw an error, the shell will search for executables in the directories it can find.